 The Rail Alignment and Benefits Study (RAB) (previously known as the Railyard Alternatives and I-280 Boulevard Feasibility Study) is a multi-agency study of transportation and land use alternatives in southeast San Francisco.
-The RAB study is comprised of five components: 1) rail alignment into the Salesforce Transit Center; 2) Railyard reconfiguration/relocation; and 3) urban form and land use opportunities; 4) Salesforce Transit Center extension/loop; and 5) assessment of a boulevard replacing the north end of I-280.
+The RAB study is comprised of five components: 1) Rail alignment into the Salesforce Transit Center; 2) Railyard reconfiguration/relocation; and 3) Urban form and land use opportunities; 4) Salesforce Transit Center extension/loop; and 5) Assessment of a boulevard replacing the north end of I-280.

-This Executive Summary is a companion to the Consultant's Technical Report1 and provides the material points for the five components as well as a summary of the Planning Department's preliminary findings and recommendations.
-This executive summary provides high-level information that may be critical to decision-making, such as specific cost estimations and graphical representations of likely viewpoints of San Francisco under certain conditions.
-The Executive Summary is designed to be a stand alone summary of the complete study and process.The Consultant's Technical Report provides much more technical discussion around the scope of work of the five components as well as the additional quantitative and qualitative analysis requested as part of the study.
+This Executive Summary is a companion to the Final Consultant Technical Report1 and provides the material points for the five components as well as a summary of the Planning Department's preliminary findings and recommendations.
+This Executive Summary provides high-level information that may be critical to decision-making, such as cost estimations and cross sections of alignment options.
+The Executive Summary is designed to be a stand-alone summary of the complete study and process.
+The Final Consultant Technical Report provides more technical discussion around the scope of work of the five components as well as the additional quantitative and qualitative analysis requested as part of the study.